slurmulon/tonal-index/README.md

 ## Modes

-`tonal-index` may be loaded in either warm or lazy mode.
+Because `tonal-index` generates relatively large sets of data it may be loaded in either warm or lazy mode.

 - **Warm**: Pre-generates and caches all of the possible combinations
-- **Lazy**: Defers generation until the collections are actually needed
+- **Lazy**: Defers generation until the collections are actually needed (default)

 ## Install